Partron1/realtime-analytics-pipeline/README.md

 ### Streaming Pipeline Using Dataflow:
 Real-time Air Quality Monitoring in Accra

-**Source:** IoT sensors in cities stream air quality data (PM2.5, PM10, CO, NO2, O3 levels every few seconds)
+**Source:** IoT sensors in cities stream air quality data (timestamp, location, PM2.5, PM10, CO, NO2, O3, temperature and humidity levels every few seconds)

 - In this project I used Pub/sub to BigQuery